leancloud/docs-en/views/push-guide.md

 The function is only available for Business Plan users, switch on the function in [Dashboard > Messaging > Push Notification > Settings > mix push](/dashboard/messaging.html?appid={{appid}}#/message/push/conf), switch on the mix push.

-Attention, **Swtich on Push Notification** option can adjust at discretion without any adversity.
+Attention, **Switch on Push Notification** option can adjust at discretion without any adversity.
 When it is switched off, the next Android Push will work as the normal push via the LeanCloud owned channel to the client terminal.
 Nothing is changed but the push may get influenced by some background process management.
 However, the third party channel will get utilized if the mix push is switched on.

 Refer to [Android mix push guide](./android_push_guide.html#Mix Push).